holmstead/pands-project/README.md

 This program reads in a dataset (csv) and plots histograms, scatterplots, and summarizes numerical variables (mean, standard deviation, max, min).

 This program can be used to analyse any dataset in csv form.
+It will:

+    - plot histograms of every numeric variable using matplotlib
+    - plot scatterplots of every pair of numeric variables using matplotlib
+    - plot lmplots using seaborn of every pair of numeric variables, with a 'hue' of every non-numeric variable in the datset

+This will create a lot of plots in the 'plots' directory.
+You can then weed out the plots that you dont need or like.

 ## Quickstart